 What the Center Provides

 One of the most important parts of the evaluation is the nasopharyngocopic (“naso”) exam.
-This brief examination will be done if surgical treatment of your child’s speech problem may be necessary.
+The doctor will only perform this brief exam if the surgical treatment of your child’s speech problem is necessary.
 It involves looking at the back of your child’s throat while they are speaking to see how the muscles of the throat work during speech.
 This exam helps us determine what is the best type of treatment for the speech problem.

 We do need the cooperation of your child to do this exam so we try to make it as pleasant as possible.
 We will talk about making a “movie of the throat” and you and your child will be able to watch the exam on the monitor screen.

 To prevent discomfort during the nasopharyngoscopic exam, we place a few anesthetic drops or spray in one side of the nose.
-A very small flexible telescope is gently placed in the nose so that we may see the back of the throat. your child will be asked to say a few words or sentences with the telescope in place.
+We gently place a very small flexible telescope in the nose so that we may see the back of the throat.
+The doctor will then ask your child to say a few words or sentences with the telescope in place.
 This procedure takes about 1-2 minutes to complete and the goal is to get a brief speech sample so that we can determine the cause of the hypernasality.
-From this exam we can usually pinpoint a cause for the VPI and what can be done to fix it.
+From this exam, we can usually pinpoint a cause for the VPI and what can be done to fix it.
 This may include speech therapy alone, or speech therapy in conjunction with a surgical procedure to fix the deficiency.